- Lee K. Boothby

 was named Vice President – Rocky Mountains in June 2014.
 He is responsible for guiding the development of Newfield’s Utah assets in the Uinta Basin which include the Greater Monument Butte Unit waterflood and the Central Basin.
 Vezza joined Newfield in 2012 as General Manager for the Rockies Business Unit.
 Previously, Vezza was with Marathon Oil Company for 16 years, managing the company’s Wyoming asset, and before that, the Piceance Basin.
 He also served on Marathon’s worldwide strategic planning staff.
 He started his career with Marathon as a completions engineer and progressively moved through the organization in various technical and managerial roles in Oklahoma, Texas, Louisiana, Colorado and Wyoming.
 Vezza is a member of the Society of Petroleum Engineers and holds a B.S. in Petroleum and Natural Gas Engineering from Penn State University.

 James T. Zernell

-is Vice President - Production.
-Prior to this position, he was Manager - Production and H.S. & E. Zernell joined Newfield in 1997 and has held increasing levels of responsibility in the Company's production division.
-Prior to Newfield, he worked for ARCO Alaska and Tenneco Oil E&P. In the past, Mr. Zernell has held the Chairman Positions of the Offshore Issues Task Group for the Domestic Petroleum Council and also for Offshore Operators Executive Sub-Committee.
+was named Vice President – Completions in August 2014.
+Prior to this position, he served as Vice President – Production and before that, Manager – Production and H.S. & E. Zernell joined Newfield in 1997 and has held a number of leadership roles during his 17 years with the Company.
+Before coming to Newfield, he worked for ARCO Alaska and Tenneco Oil E&P. Zernell has held leadership roles in a number of industry organizations including Chairman Positions with the Offshore Issues Task Group for the Domestic Petroleum Council and for the Offshore Operators Executive Sub-Committee.
+He is a member of the Society of Petroleum Engineers.
 Zernell holds a degree in Petroleum Engineering from Pennsylvania State University.

 - Founding Principles, Vision, Mission and Core Values